-The application consists of a series of online questions typed directly into the application as well as the PDFs listed below which are to be uploaded on the online grant portal.
-Progress can be saved online at multiple stages but we do suggest that all typed answers are also saved outside of proposalCENTRAL as a backup in case of a technical issue.
+The application consists of a series of online questions typed directly into the application as well as the PDFs listed below which are to be uploaded in the online ProposalCentral grant portal directly.
+Progress can be saved online at multiple stages but we do suggest that all typed answers are also saved outside of ProposalCentral as a backup in case of a technical issue.